kiankyars/cerebras/frontend/README.md

 # NED

-This is the frontend for the FR8 AI Coach application, built with Next.js and React.
+This is the frontend for NED, built with Next.js and React.

 ## Features